martignoni/hugo-notice/README.md

 ## About

-A [Hugo](https://gohugo.io) theme component providing a shortcode: `notice` to display nice notices.
-Dark mode is supported!
+A [Hugo](https://gohugo.io) theme component providing a shortcode: `notice` to display nice notices, and supporting dark mode.

+Several sets of icons are provided too: make your choice second your taste!

 Four notice types are provided: `warning`, `info`, `note` and `tip`.